wpilibsuite/allwpilib/design-docs/modes.md

 # Migration from 2025 FRC (WPILib)

 Key differences from 2025 FRC:
-- The per-mode overrideable functions in Robot are replaced with either separate annotated per-mode classes (non-command-based) or `CommandMode` triggers returned by factory functions in the `CommandModes` class
+- The per-mode overrideable functions in Robot are replaced with separate annotated per-mode classes (for non-command-based)
 - `SendableChooser` is no longer required for selecting autonomous routines; instead this functionality is integrated into modes, as users can create/register multiple autonomous modes classes, and it's been extended to support multiple teleoperated and multiple test modes
 - Selection of autonomous modes is integrated into the DS instead of being performed by the dashboard
 - Modes are no longer limited to just timed (periodic); a mix of different mode functionality/approaches across different robot modes is possible (e.g. teleop can be periodic and autonomous linear)